Doctor of Nursing Practice

 Doctor Of Nursing Practice (BSN-DNP)

-An alternative to research-focused doctoral programs, the DNP advances professional nursing roles in clinical practice (Family Nurse Practitioner), and nursing leadership (administration).
+An alternative to research-focused doctoral programs, the DNP advances professional nursing roles in clinical practice as a Family Nurse Practitioner (FNP) -or a Psychiatric Mental Health Nurse Practitioner (PMHNP).
 The program is designed to produce leaders who embrace health care reform and are advocates for vulnerable populations.
 Graduates will integrate theory and practice in areas of health policy and law, administration, business, evaluation, systems, population health, and evidence based practices.

-The program ranges 75 to 84 credits (depending upon program concentration).
-Students will complete clinical requirements to meet the mandated minimum 1,000 hours of specialty training that is one of the hallmarks of the DNP degree.
-Students will complete a scholarly DNP project.
+The program ranges 84 credits.
+Students will complete clinical requirements to meet the mandated minimum 1,080 hours of specialty training that is one of the hallmarks of the DNP degree.
+Students will complete a scholarly DNP project aimed at translating advanced practice skills into evidence-based practice changes focused on the rapid translation of research to practice, minimizing the research to practice gap.
 Full-time BSN-DNP students would complete the program in three years.

 Multiple Entry Points